-3411.
+3301.
 SHORE PROTECTION ACT, SECTION 4103(B) REGULATIONS

-Priority: Substantive, Nonsignificant Legal Authority: 33 USC 2601 "Shore Protection Act of 1988"; PL 100-688 practices for vessels and waste handling facilities involved in the transport of municipal or commercial wastes in the coastal waters of the United States.
+Priority: Substantive, Nonsignificant Legal Authority: 33 USC 2601 Shore Protection Act of 1988; PL 100-688 4103(b)

+Abstract: This rule will implement the Shore Protection Act (SPA) and is designed to prevent the deposit of municipal and commercial waste into U.S. Coastal Waters.
+This rule establishes minimum waste handling practices for vessels and waste handling facilities involved in the transport of municipal or commercial wastes in the coastal waters of the United States.
 The rule may require certain vessels and waste handling facilities to develop an operation and maintenance manual that identifies procedures to prevent, report, and clean up deposits of waste into coastal waters.
 Local governments and businesses involved with the vessel transportation and shore side handling of these wastes would be affected by this rule.
 Currently no tribes are known to be involved in waste handling of this type; therefore none would be affected by this rule.
 With regard to small businesses, EPA has provided guidance on development of operation and maintenance manuals and encourages the use and documentation of existing industry practices that meet or exceed the EPA proposed minimum waste handling standards.
 All indications are that this regulation as proposed would have a minimal economic impact.
 This regulation will result in reduction of municipal and commercial wastes deposited in coastal waters.